FernE97/gulp-app/readme.md

 - [image-min](https://www.npmjs.org/package/gulp-imagemin)
 - [WebP](https://developers.google.com/speed/webp/)

-*As well as a few others to minify and conacatenate css and js*
+*As well as a few others to minify and concatenate css and js*

 ### Setup Instructions